Multiscale analysis of a kinetic equation for mechanotaxis: Pattern formation

 Thus $f$ is concave and the positive root $S_L$ is unique. \\

 Since $f(S_0)=f(S_L)=0$ and $f(S)>0$ for $S_0<S<S_L$, the spatial derivative of $S(x)$ is given, from Eq.~(\ref{eq_DsSx}), as

-where $L$ is defined to satisfy $S(L)=S_L$ (or equivarently, $S_x(L)=0$) according to Eq.~\ref{eqLM}.
+where $L$ is defined to satisfy $S(L)=S_L$ (or equivalently, $S_x(L)=0$) according to Eq.~\eqref{eqLM}.
 Thus, on the one hand, the monotone profile of $S(x)$ for $0\le x \le L$ is obtained by Eq.~(\ref{eq_Sx+}).
 On the other hand, considering the negative sign of Eq.~(\ref{eq_Sx+}), we can construct the symmetric solution $S(x)$ for $-L\le x\le 0$ as $S(x)=S(-x)$.
-The construction can be continued and there are solutions periodic solutions of period $2L$, $4L$, \dots \\
+The construction can be continued and there are periodic solutions of period $2L$, $4L$, \dots \end{proof}

 To conclude, we present the formulas, which are used for our numerical scheme in Eq.~(\ref{eqxj}):